micaelaneus/strength-as-ccoty/03-part-iii-astrology.md

 Three of the twelve astrological signs have the element of Fire, each in one of the three modalities (Cardinal, Fixed, or Mutable).
 Modalities add nuance to how that element operates in that sign.
 Leo’s Fire is Fixed, meaning the most mature and stabilizing expression of its influence.
 It beats out a steady rhythm for Strength to play over, making this year's endeavors notable for their durability and trustworthiness.
 Fixed Fire’s shadow qualities relate to excessive inertia, making us slow to evolve or compromise when needed.

-## STRENGTH IN YOUR NATAL SKY
+## JOURNAL: STRENGTH IN YOUR NATAL SKY

 Incorporating astrology is an easy and effective way to personalize how you work with aspects of Strength.
 You’ll need your natal chart, which many online sources will calculate for free (see Resources and References).

 Once you have it, note the signs and planets for:

 1. the house ruled by Leo
 2. the house hosting your Sun